Elephant Seals at Año Nuevo State Park

 In late December, the females begin to arrive and form "harems" on the beaches of the Reserve.
 Much smaller than the males, they average ten to twelve feet in length and weigh 1,200 to 2,000 pounds.
 Three to six days after she arrives, the female gives birth to the pup that was conceived the previous year.
 Normally only one pup is born to each female, and she nurses for 25 to 28 days.

 Ordinarily, a mother nurses her own pup, although if they are separated another female may adopt the youngster.
 Feeding on its mother's rich milk (55% fat), the pup grows from approximately 75 pounds at birth to 250-350 pounds in less than a month.
 Some resourceful pups nurse from two or three females.
-They can weigh 600 pounds and are aptly called "super weaners".
+They can weigh 600 pounds and are aptly called "super weaners."

 Mating and Gestation

 Females come into season and mate about 24 days after giving birth.
-However, the fertilized egg does not implant in the wall of her uterus for about four months a rare phenomenon called "delayed implantation".
+However, the fertilized egg does not implant in the wall of her uterus for about four months--a rare phenomenon called "delayed implantation."
 The theory is that the female is so weak after nursing and fasting that she doesn't have enough energy to nourish the egg.
 Since the seals' gestation period is seven months, this delay means that the young will be born after the female reaches her breeding ground the following year.
 The pups could not survive if born at sea.
 Adult females may mate several times before returning to the ocean, abruptly weaning their pups by desertion.
 By mid-March, most of the adult seals are gone, leaving the pups behind.

 When the weaned pups are four to six weeks old, their original coat of black fur molts and is replaced by a shiny new silver coat.
-Soon afterward, they begin learning to swim in the shallow offshore waters or ponds formed by rainwater.
+Soon afterward, they begin learning to swim in the shallow offshore waters or in ponds formed by rainwater.
 They are very curious and rather awkward and somewhat afraid of the water at first.
 But they learn quickly, spend more and more time swimming about, and then, during the last three weeks of April, they go to sea one by one and disperse northwestward.
 They feed off the coast of northern Washington and Vancouver Island in British Columbia and do not appear on land again until September.

 Pinnipeds, like other mammals, must replace old skin and hair.
-Most animals shed hairs year-around, but elephant seals do it all at once.
+Most animals shed hairs year-round, but elephant seals do it all at once.
 The molting process is so abrupt in the elephant seal that it is called a catastrophic molt.
 During the spring and summer months, elephant seals return to Año Nuevo for their annual molts.

 - April to May - Females and juveniles